Vinayak-09/telegrambot-for-instagram/README.md

 This telegram bot is used for downloading public posts from instagram and everyone's DP.
 (Private Profile pictures also)

+### Before deploying to heroku Create your bot using Telegram:
+    Note : BotFather is telegrams official bot to create other bots.
+* Send /newbot command to [@BotFather](https://t.me/BotFather)
+* Now send your bot name to botfather. eg InstaDownloaderBot
+* Now send username for your bot it must ends with 'bot'. eg instascrapper_bot
+* Congratulations !
+Your bot is created successfully.
+* Now copy HTTP API token and keep it secure.
+* Download and unzip above source code.
+* Open TelegramBotInsta.py and search line number 16 and replace 'YOUR_TOKEN_HERE' with your HTTP API token which we got from @BotFather and save it.
+* Initialize git repository using git init command in current working directory.(Current working directory is above source code directory)
+* Now login with heroku cli.
+Learn more about heroku installation [here]("https://devcenter.heroku.com/articles/heroku-cli").
+* Create heroku app using heroku commands in cli -> heroku create instabotapp-example
+* Push to heroku master !

 ## How to deploy on Heroku

 Clone this Project or download as ZIP.
 To clone use following command in Console :

 ```bash